Hey! I’m Petr.

 As you can imagine, I needed to take a break after my “eventful week.”
 That’s when I went to see Jim, my mentor since high school.
 We started talking about my experience and about how he’s trying to help students get better grades.

-I learned a lot at my first job in New York, as the skyscraper we were building was logistically one of the most difficult projects in New York’s history and the project managers were the best of the best.
-I realized how important it is to have a good plan to be able to execute tasks every day.
+I learned a lot at my first job in New York.
+The skyscraper we were building was logistically one of the most complicated projects in New York’s history and the project managers were the best of the best.
+I realized how important it was to have a good plan to be able to execute tasks every day.

 Jim and I started exchanging ideas, not only about how we could help struggling students like myself but also good students who wanted to do even better.
-That’s when the idea for a highly accurate study planner (Shovel) was born, and that’s when I made it my mission to help every student I could so that they would not have to go through my experience.
+That’s when the idea for a highly accurate study planner (Shovel) was born, and that’s when I made it my mission to help every student avoid my mistakes so that they would not have to go through the same struggles I did.

 Everything on this site is designed to help you succeed in college so check it out.
-Mainly the How To Study section.
-And then just grab your Shovel study planner and start shoveling your pile of homework.
+Mainly the Study tips section.
+And then just grab your Shovel study planner and dig into that pile of homework.

-Hit me up in the chat in the bottom right corner of any page if you have any questions.
+Chat with me in the bottom right corner of any page.
 I’m here to help.

-To read about an awesome guy who wants nothing more than to help you succeed in college, read Jim’s story.
+To read about the awesome guy who wants nothing more than to help you succeed in school, read Jim’s story.